Skip to main content

 Cruising the Campus

 Over the winter holiday break, don’t miss our "Cruising the Campus" open hours.
-It's the perfect time to explore the herbarium and escape the winter chill with a touch of greenery.
+It's the perfect time to explore the greenhouse and escape the winter chill with a touch of greenery.

 STEM Community Day